 MAC_I and MAC_R are the MAC addresses of the TDLS initiator STA and the TDLS responder STA, respectively

 SNonce and ANonce are the nonces generated by the TDLS initiator STA and TDLS responder STA, respectively, for this instance of the TPK handshake.

-The BSSID is set to the BSSID of the BSS of which the TDLS initiator STA is a member.
+BSSID is the BSSID of the BSS of which the TDLS initiator STA is a member.

 TGbe editor: Please add a new paragraph as the 9th paragraph in this subclause as shown below:

+The TPK shall be derived as follows when the TDLS setup frames transmitted by both peers includes the TDLS variant Multi-Link element carrying the AP MLD MAC Address and the setup is for a single link TDLS:

+TPK-Key-Input = Hash(min (SNonce, ANonce) || max (SNonce, ANonce))

+TPK = KDF-Hash-Length(TPK-Key-Input, “TDLS PMK”, min (MAC_I, MAC_R) || max (MAC_I, MAC_R) || BSSID || AP MLD MAC) (12-0b)

+where

+Hash, KDF-Hash-Length, Length, TK_bits, MAC_I, MAC_R, SNonce, ANonce and BSSID are as defined above.

+AP MLD MAC is the MLD MAC address of the AP MLD with which the initiating non-AP MLD has performed multi-link setup.

 TPK handshake message 2[1029]